-Each teacher schedules weekly office hours whereby he/she is available for drop in or virtual tutoring.
+Each teacher schedules weekly office hours whereby he/she is available for tutoring.
 This schedule is made available to students and parents at the beginning of each school year.
 Occasionally, in response to data obtained from a formative assessment, a student is required to attend tutoring sessions provided by his/her teacher during office hours.
 This intervention is intended to be immediate, temporary, and targeted to the learning objectives.